 - Upmanu Lall

 - Wade McGillis

-Students complete three required courses focused on the science, policy, and management of water systems: The Science of Sustainable Water, Water Governance, and Water Systems Analysis.
-Students will complete one elective course, with elective offerings including water in agriculture, water quality and health, water and energy security, and urban infrastructure.
+Students take four courses focused on the science, policy, and management of water systems.
+Course offerings include The Science of Sustainable Water, Water Governance, Water Systems Analysis, and Water Resources and Climate.
+Students can take courses on topics including agriculture, water quality and health, water and energy security, and urban infrastructure.

 The curriculum of the Certification of Professional Achievement in Sustainable Water Management program has been designed by experts from the Columbia Water Center.

 Courses are offered in the evening to accommodate the schedules of students working full-time.
-The certification can be completed through part-time enrollment.
+The certification can be completed through full-time or part-time enrollment.
+Students enrolled on a full-time basis complete the requirements in one semester.
 Students enrolled on a part-time basis can complete the certification requirements in as few as four semesters.

-The Certification of Professional Achievement in Sustainable Water Management program can be taken as a compliment to the Masters of Science in Sustainability Management, or it can be taken separately as a stand-alone certification.
+The Certification of Professional Achievement in Sustainable Water Management program can be taken as a complement to the Master of Science in Sustainability Management, or it can be taken separately as a stand-alone certification.

 Students are required to maintain an overall minimum GPA of 3.0 (B).
 Every course creditable toward the certification must be taken for a letter grade.

 Prospective students interested in learning about the program are encouraged to contact Allison Ladue, assistant director.
 To apply to Sustainable Water Management program, follow the program application instructions.